 I (Bride) take (Groom) to be my wedded husband.
 To have and to hold from this day forward, for better and for worse, for richer and for poorer, in sickness and in health, to love and to cherish till death do us part.

-* insert optional prayers, poems or ceremonies.*
+check this link right here now * insert optional prayers, poems or ceremonies.*

 You have chosen these rings as the symbol of your marriage covenant.
 They are made of gold, a metal that does not tarnish and is enduring.
 These rings represent the ties that bind you together as husband and wife.
 They are an endless circle representing your marriage union which shall be eternal and pure as these rings.